Chart Color Schemes

 Employment performance in Macksville - Scotts Head has been below expectations when compared to most other areas nationally

-Macksville - Scotts Head has a balanced workforce with white and blue collar jobs.
-Essential services sectors are well represented, unemployment rate is 4.6%, and employment growth over the past year is estimated at 1.8%.
+Macksville - Scotts Head has a balanced workforce with both white and blue collar jobs, with essential services well represented.
+As of September 2025, the unemployment rate is 4.7%.

 Frequently Asked Questions - Employment